 Ready to get cosy?
 Here’s how to sew DIY reversible flannelette (cotton flannel) blankets.
 The same techniques can also be used with small pieces of cotton flannelette (or other absorbent material) to make washable reusable cosmetic wipes and non-paper towels or upsized for bigger blankets.
 You can make quick and cute baby blankets this way, too.
-I think it’s even easier than making a single layer hemmed blanket!
+I think it’s even easier than making a single layer hemmed blanket.
 These special homemade dog blankets were made to be cute and cosy (of course), but were specially sized to use as a topper on senior dog Oli’s night time bedding to help with moisture control.

 Senior Dog Bladder Control Issues